John Thain: Personal life

-He is active in social work and was gala co-chair for a Publicolor event in New York City that honored Rick Segal, Publicolor's former board chair.
+Thain is active in social work and was gala co-chair for a Publicolor event in New York City that honored Rick Segal, Publicolor's former board chair.

 Thain and his wife have two daughters and two sons.
 Thain's property of 25 acre in New York State spans three townships, Rye, Harrison, and Rye Brook.
 Thain has a house on North Captiva Island in south west Florida.

-His apartment at 740 Park Avenue was listed for sale in 2018.
+In 2006, he purchased an apartment at 740 Park Avenue for $27.5 million.
+He renovated it and sold it for $28 million in 2024.

 Political contributions

 In 2015, Thain contributed $205,000 to the pro-Jeb Bush Super PAC Right to Rise.
 The only other political contribution he made in 2015 was $5,400 to Rob Portman.
 In the past Thain has contributed significant amounts of money to both Democratic and Republican candidates.